MicrosoftDocs/sandbox/sandbox/gamedev/unity/samples/azure-facebook-auth-unity.md

 1. In the Facebook settings that open in the Unity Inspector, paste in your Facebook **App Id**.

-## Setup the Facebook SDK for your chosen platform
+## Set up the Facebook SDK for your chosen platform

 # [iOS](#tab/ios)